 Hi [their name],

 I’m [your name] from [your blog].
 Are you accepting guest posts at the moment?
-I’ve got a couple of solid ideas for content which you don’t seem to have covered yet.
+I’ve got a couple of solid ideas for content that you don’t seem to have covered yet.

-I know you get pitched all the time, so here a couple of recent pieces.
+I know you get pitched all the time, so here are a couple of recent pieces.